Larry Tidwell: Lamar

-Tidwell came to Lamar in 2007 after serving eight seasons as an assistant coach and recruiter at TCU, helping the Lady Frogs achieve 173 victories and seven consecutive NCAA Tournament appearances.
-In addition to finishing the regular season 1st in the conference East division, Tidwell's first Lamar team pulled off a stunner by advancing to the championship game of the 2008 Southland Conference Tournament with wins of 60–48 over preseason favorite Stephen F. Austin and 63–50 over Texas A&M–Corpus Christi Islanders.
-The Lady Cardinals again defeated Stephen F. Austin in the first round of the 2009 tournament before falling to Texas–Arlington in the semifinals.

 In the 2009–10 season, the Lady Cardinals posted a 26–8 overall record and a 13–3 mark in the Southland Conference.
 Lamar won the Southland Conference regular-season and tournament titles, as the Lady Cards advanced to the NCAA Tournament for the first time since 1991.
 The 26 wins were the second-most in school history.
 Tidwell was named the Texas Basketball Coaches Association Division I Women's Basketball Coach of the Year for his efforts.
 One of Tidwell's 2009–10 players, Jenna Plumley, was named Southland Conference Player of the Year and Newcomer of the Year.
-Plumley was among the national leaders in 3–pointers, assists and steals.
+Plumley was among the national leaders in three–pointers, assists, and steals.

 The Lady Cardinals almost matched the 2009–10 record the following season finishing 25–8 overall and 13–3 in conference.
 The Lady Cardinals also competed in the WNIT.

-After his Lady Cardinals competed in the 2013 Women's Basketball Invitational tournament finishing the season with a 22–11 overall record, Larry Tidwell resigned as Lady Cardinals head basketball coach on April 4, 2013 to take a similar position at Texas–Pan American.
+After his Lady Cardinals competed in the 2013 Women's Basketball Invitational tournament finishing the season with a 22–11 overall record, Larry Tidwell resigned as Lady Cardinals head basketball coach on April 4, 2013 to take a similar position at UTPA.
 Tidwell's teams had a 128–66 overall record in his six seasons as head coach of the Lady Cardinals.
 He ranks first on Lamar's all-time list for wins.